+Animated Png export options

+Height

-Animated Png export options Height The Height option allows you to specify the dimensions of the exported png.
+The Height option allows you to specify the dimensions of the exported png.
 The default value matches the height of the animation set in Options.
 The width is determined automatically from the animation aspect ratio.
 Note that a larger value will increase the file size.

+Loop

-Loop Select the Loop option so that the exported animation loops back to the beginning when it reaches the end.
+Select the Loop option so that the exported animation loops back to the beginning when it reaches the end.
 This is recommended if the animation is to be used on web pages.
 If not selected then the animation will play once and then stop on the last frame.

+Smooth Edges

-Smooth Edges When enabled, the figures will have smooth anti-aliased edges as they do when editing.
-When disabled, the figures will have jagged aliased edges, which is equivalent to exporting in Pivot 4 with Super Sample set to 1.
-Most of the time you will want Smooth Edges enabled as it is by default.
-However, disabling may be useful if you want a more retro look, to reduce file size or because you want to fill areas after exporting.
-Transparency Animated pngs can be exported with transparent regions so that they can be overlaid onto other components of web pages while allowing the areas behind to be seen.
+Select an option from the drop-down list.
+When set to Smooth Edges, the figures will have smooth anti-aliased edges as they do when editing, although sprites may still not appear smooth.
+When set to No Smoothing, the figures will have jagged edges and appear pixelated.
+Most of the time you will want Smooth Edges enabled.
+However, setting to No Smoothing may be useful if you want a more retro look, want to reduce file size or because you want to fill areas after exporting.
+When set to Smooth Sprites all figures and sprites will appear smooth.
+This setting uses super-sampling and so takes longer to export.
+There is no advantage to using Smooth Sprites if your animation does not use sprites.

+Smoothing options, showing a zoomed in section of a line segment (ground) and sprite (horse leg) Transparency Animated pngs can be exported with transparent regions so that they can be overlaid onto other components of web pages while allowing the areas behind to be seen.
 Firstly set the background of the animation to solid transparent using the background colour editor.
 Set the opacity to 0 when selecting the colour.
 Now when you export the animation to animated png the visible areas of background will be transparent.
 If semi transparent backgrounds or figures are used then they will appear correctly as semi transparent over any objects behind.

-2.13.3.
+Created with Dr. Explain 2.14.3.
 Video Videos provide the best quality output as a single file and can easily be uploaded to YouTube or other video sharing site.
 Videos can also be edited in video editing software for adding additional effects, captions or audio.
 The Video options enable you to select from various widely supported video formats depending on your preference.
 Click 'Export Animation' in the File menu and select Video from the submenu.
 Then specify a file name and location and click 'Save' to display the video export options.
 After setting the options, click 'Export' and wait for the progress bar to reach the end.
 Open in a video player such as Windows Media Player or VLC to test the exported video.
 Make sure that the speed of your animation is correct when playing before Exporting the animation because the same frame rate will be used when exporting the video.
 This can be adjusted using the scroll bar next to the Play and Stop buttons.